7 Powerful Financial Habits

 Invest in High Yield Dividend Stocks

 There are times when the overall stock market crash and stock prices drop.
 You will see no realized gains or capital appreciation in your stocks.
-But if you invested part of your portfolio in High Yield Dividend Stocks, they will pay off cash dividends at 8-15% and then you will still have earnings.
+But if you invested part of your portfolio in High Yield Dividend Stocks, they will pay off cash dividends at 5%-15% so your portfolio will keep growing.

 7. Do Not Incur Debt